cedricbonhomme/cedricbonhomme.org/content/now.md

 author = "Cédric Bonhomme"
 +++

-Here's what I do now, when this page was updated on June 1, 2022.
+Here's what I do now, when this page was updated on April 27, 2023.
 This page is inspired by [a good idea from Derek Sivers](https://nownownow.com/about).